winterblack/Collectize/docs/production_readme.md

 [Collectize][heroku]

-Collectize is a web application that allows users to create and sort collections of items however they want.
+Collectize is a web application that allows users to create and filter collections of items.
 It runs on a Ruby on Rails back end with a PostgresSQL database, and a React front-end, following a Flux design pattern.

 ## Database Schema